yovitsa/2420_assignment_1/README.md

 ## Table of Content:

-1. Creating an SSH Key Pair:
+1. Creating an SSH Key Pair
-    - Generate a public and private key pair for secure authentication.
-2. Creating a Project on Digital Ocean:
+2. Create a Project in your Digital Ocean account
-    - Set up a project to organize your resources.
 3. Creating a Cloud-Init Configuration File:
-    - Define initial configuration settings for your server.
 4. Creating a Droplet:
-    - Launch a virtual private server (VPS) on Digital Ocean.
 5. Conneting via ssh to our droplet

 #
+### Step 1: Creating an SSH key pair

 ## **Before we create our first Secure Shell Protocol(SSH) key, we need to learn more about SSH**
 #### What is Secure Shell Protocol(SSH)?